kmalinich/hackintosh-aorus-z390-pro/README.md

 ## Note

-If you happen to have this exact same hardware, and choose to use this, make sure you fill in `MLB`, `SystemSerialNumber`, and `SystemUUID` in `config-public.plist`, and rename it to `config.plist`.
+If you happen to have this exact same hardware, and choose to use this, make sure you fill in `MLB`, `SystemSerialNumber`, `SystemUUID`, and `ROM` in `config-public.plist`, and rename it to `config.plist`.
 Also, the kexts under Kexts/ in the repo contain only the Info.plist, and that's for tracking updates to them via version control.
 You'd need to actually copy in the full kexts from their original sources, there are no kext binary files in this repo.